Tokio

 stream and decode meaningful messages.
 These messages are then passed to the

-, which forwards the requests to the Service
+Protocol, which forwards the requests to the Service.
+The Protocol is

 kind of a black box, but we can imagine that for multiplexed protocols (ie